-Autumn Term in Year 6 - Half termly letter
+Spring Term in Year 6 - Half termly letter

 Trips and Special Events

-PE will be on Tuesday afternoons (subject to change).
+PE will be on Thursday afternoons (subject to change).
 Please make sure your child’s kit is in school on this day, but it should stay in school the whole time and only be taken home at half term as the timetable frequently changes.